 top of page

 Taspony is a recreation sports.
-That is using bare hand to hit a sponge ball.
-That can be played at indoor rectangular court.
+It involves using bare hands to hit a sponge ball.
+It is played on an indoor rectangular court.
 The game formation is singles(with one player per side) or doubles(with two players per side).
 Points are scored when the opponent is not able to play a valid return.

 Taspony is played at all generations.
-The sponge ball absorb the gap between the age.
+The sponge ball helps bridge the gap between different age groups.

 Taspony originated in Japan, 1981 by Eizo Yamaguchi.
 He applied the sponge ball made in USA, for the rehabilitation, to make a new sport.

-The new sport named Taspony in abbreviation of Atsu”TA“ ward in Japan, “SPON”ge ball and “Y”MCA.
+The new sport was named Taspony, an abbreviation derived from Atsu”TA“ ward in Japan, “SPON”ge ball, and “Y”MCA.

 Rules